 There has been no scientific or factual data presented, to date, identifying any direct or indirect environmental impacts resulting from the manufacturing process or any other cannabis related activity.
-In fact, many of the processes used in the manufacturing of cannabis, like extraction methods, are currently used in other manufacturing industries.
+In fact, many of the processes used in the manufacturing industries.
 The impacts associated with the extraction process include "off-gassing" and work hazards resulting from the use of explosive materials.
 However, these impacts can be mitigated or otherwise regulated by the permitting process of other regulatory agencies.
 For example, all manufacturing facilities are required to obtain approvals and permits by the Fire Department (in this case, Los Angeles County Fire) and regional air quality management districts (in this case, South Coast Air Quality Management District).